 Mens sana in corpore sano is a Latin phrase, usually translated as ‘a sound mind in a sound body’.

-When people think of exercise they often view it from the perspective of how it can change us physically.
-However the biggest benefit of exercise is how it changes us mentally.
+When people think of exercise they often view it from the perspective how it can change us physically.
+However the biggest benefit to exercise is how it changes us mentally.
 The body and brain connection is undeniable and you can’t change one without impacting the other.

 A 2014 report on mental health in the Australian workplace found that 45% of people will experience a mental health condition in their lifetime, and within a 12 month period 21% will have to take time off work for a mental health condition.